iandinwoodie/cpp-design-patterns-for-humans/README.md

 };
 ```

-This can be used like so:
+Here is how this can be used:

 ```cpp
 \\ Make a door with dimensions 100x200.